usgs/shakemap/doc_source/manual4_0/tg_architecture.rst

 raster files of the mean and standard deviation for each of the IMTs in *shake_result.hdf*.

-See :meth:`shakemap.coremods.raster` for more details.
+See :meth:`shakemap.coremods.raster` for the module's API documentation.

 rupture
 ```````